Heroiu-Justinian/PROgress/README.md

-# PROgress is a simple program that keeps track of how many lines of code you have written since the last time have run the script
+# PROgress is a simple program that helps you keep track of how many lines of code you have added/deleted in a time period

 # Usage:
 python3 progress.py